Open-Historical-Map-Labs/openhistoricaltiles/dateslider-mbgl/README.md

 `onRangeChange` -- A callback function which will be called when the date range changes.
 The newly-available range will be passed as a param.
 Within the callback function, `this` will refer to the timeslider control.

+`loadIconStyleSheet` -- The URL of a stylesheet which provides CSS classes for making icons.
+If not set, then by default a recent FontAwesome Free release is used.
+Use this in conjunction with `iconClassForward`, `iconClassBack`, `iconClassHome`, etc. If you set this to an empty value or null, then no stylesheet will be loaded and you will need to provide relevant CSS or icon classes elsewhere.

+`iconClassForward` -- For the UI buttons, the CSS class to apply to the Forward button which advances to the next date.
+By default this is `fa fa-plus` to make a plus sign using FontAwesome.

+`iconClassBack` -- For the UI buttons, the CSS class to apply to the Back button which advances to the previous date.
+By default this is `fa fa-minus` to make a minus sign using FontAwesome.

+`iconClassHome` -- For the UI buttons, the CSS class to apply to the Home button which returns the slider to the original starting date.
+By default this is `fa fa-home` to make a home/house using FontAwesome.

 ## Methods